girishji/search-complete.vim/README.md

-# search-complete.vim
+# search-complete

 Async search mode auto-completion plugin for Vim.
+Once you start using it you'll not want to go back!

 __How it helps?__